Meeting Daddy is the first chapter of Book II.

 ORANGE JUICE FACTS ... freshly squeezed orange juice tastes, and is, quite different to OJ.

-Janet and Santie in A Family Affair squeeze their fresh OJ themselves.
+Janet and Santie in A Family Affair squeeze their fresh OJ themselves; not in this chapter though when their daughter June is busy meeting daddy for the first time.